r3bl-org/r3bl-open-core/docs/dd_editor_component.md

 1. `GlobalCursor` might be used to show the local user's caret since it blinks, etc
 2. `LocalPaintedEffect` might be used to show remote user's carets since it doesn't blink and supports a multitude of background colors that can be applied to distinguish users.

+## Mental mode of how data is stored in the editor
+<a id="markdown-mental-mode-of-how-data-is-stored-in-the-editor" name="mental-mode-of-how-data-is-stored-in-the-editor"></a>

+Initially the idea was to represent a document in the editor buffer as an array of lines, where each line is a String.
+This wasn't really how it ended up being used.
+Having first class unicode grapheme cluster support in the editor meant that each line was converted to a UnicodeString which contains a list of GraphemeClusterSegments.
+This is actually how all the code in the editor engine, editor buffer, and line buffer saw the document in the editor.

+So, the commit to fix [this issue](https://github.com/r3bl-org/r3bl_rs_utils/issues/40) changes the way a document is stored in the editor buffer.
+The editor buffer now stores a list of lines, where each line is a UnicodeString.
+Converters are provide to turn this into a list of Strings and back and forth.